 - Get receipts for your transactions and then check those receipts against your statements

 - If you need to destroy an expired card, or one you no longer want, make sure you cut through the magnetic stripe and the signature

 - Never write down your PIN or share it with anybody - if someone asks for your PIN assume they're dodgy

 - Let us know if your contact details change so we can get in touch quickly if we suspect someone’s been up to no good on your card.
 You can update your contact details via internet banking or the mobile app.

-If your card has been lost or stolen, or you notice strange transactions on it, you can put a block on it yourself via our mobile app.
-Click on the Cards section in the drop-down menu, then click on the credit card you want to block, then slide over the button next to the message which says ‘block transactions on this card’.
-This means no one will be able to make any new transactions on the card
+If your card has been lost or stolen, or you notice strange transactions on it, you can put a temporary block on it yourself using our mobile app or via internet banking.
+This means no one will be able to make any transactions on the card.

 Disputing a transaction

 If you find a transaction on your credit card statement that you didn't make, contact the company who charged you the transaction.
 If they’ve made the error, they’ll reverse the charge.
 If they can't help, contact us on 0800 521 521 and we’ll investigate the transaction for you